tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 The signature effectively binds the credential to the parameters of the handshake in which it is used.
 In particular, it ensures that credentials are only used with the certificate, protocol, and signature algorithm chosen by the delegator.
-Minimizing their semantics in this way is intended to mitigate thee risk of cross protocol attacks involving delegated credentials.
+Minimizing their semantics in this way is intended to mitigate the risk of cross protocol attacks involving delegated credentials.

 The code changes to create and verify delegated credentials would be localized